The 124 Turns 50

 Meanwhile, bolstered by the good market response, Fiat was working on the development of the model that would be launched in the USA in 1968.
 The Americans loved the proportions and quintessential Italian style of the Spider, as its top that could be quickly and easily folded directly from the driver's seat.
 The second version proper was introduced in October 1969, again at the Turin Motor Show, as part of an overall revamp of the range.
 It maintained the rear-wheel drive arrangement and the typical sporty driving feel despite the number of cars with front-wheel drive that were being presented in that edition of the event.

-The sparkling seventies welcome the third generation
+The sparkling seventies welcome the third-generation

 The 1970s were years of major cultural and social changes.
 They were years of freedom and transgression, of turmoil and innovation.
-New cultural issues that would be current until the present day came into the foreground for the first time, such as the social function of education, the relationship between school and employment and creative communications.
+New cultural issues that would be current until the present day came into the foreground for the first time, such as the social function of education, the relationship between school and employment, and creative communications.
 Political extremism was another characteristic of those times.
 The development of the automotive industry rocked from stagnation caused by the oil crisis and political unrest to maximum production efficiency and economic recovery.
-The Fiat 124 range was completely renewed and an array of mechanical and style improvements were introduced to enhance performance, comfort and elegance.
-Designed in international perspective from the start, the 124 was the turning point in the evolution of the Fiat production in the mid-sized engine sector and the beginning of the 1970s was the pinnacle of its success.
+The Fiat 124 range was completely renewed, and an array of mechanical and style improvements were introduced to enhance performance, comfort, and elegance.
+Designed from an international perspective from the start, the 124 was the turning point in the evolution of Fiat production in the mid-sized engine sector, and the beginning of the 1970s was the pinnacle of its success.
 Fiat introduced a new generation of the Spider in 1972: the style was basically unchanged but minor tweaks had been made to the dashboard, like replacing the chrome-plated instrument panel with a black one and the addition of a clock.
 The most substantial news concerned the engine because both the “1600” and the new “1800” engines of the Fiat 132 were fitted on the Fiat 124 Sport Spider.
-More in detail, they were both straight-4 with dual overhead camshaft, overhead valves and a double barrel Weber 34 DMS or Solex C34 EIES 5 carburettor.
+More in detail, they were both straight-4 with dual overhead camshaft, overhead valves, and a double barrel Weber 34 DMS or Solex C34 EIES 5 carburetor.
 Displacement was 1592 cm3 for the “1600” and 1756 cm3 for the “1800”.
 Power was 108 and 118 HP with top speeds of 180 and 185 km/h, respectively.

 The 124 Sport Spider was successful as a result of its timeless appeal and unchanged driving pleasure despite the social unrest of those years which tended to penalise the showiest models.

 The new Fiat 124 Spider is inspired by some details of its 1966 predecessor and reinterprets them in a modern key.
-It has a streamline, timeless silhouette as well as the classic, perfectly proportioned side, the low centre of gravity, the retracted cockpit and the stretched bonnet of a real sports car.
+It has a streamlined, timeless silhouette as well as the classic, perfectly proportioned side, the low center of gravity, the retracted cockpit, and the stretched bonnet of a real sports car.
 References to the vintage model are also found in the upper grille, in the hexagonal front grille pattern, in the classic "humps" along the front bonnet and in the bold horizontal rear lights.
 Similarly, the upper hexagonal grille was inspired by the exclusive form of the front air intakes on the vintage model and recalls the honeycomb structure of the sporty grille on the legendary 124 Spider.

 via Fiat UK